 Something like this.
 So they’re making incision along the iliac crest, starting - just medial to the ASIs.
 So the planes are going to be very very small here.
-I want to go just more medial with the incision and then more posterior also.
-Knife please.
+I want to go just more medial with the incision Knife please.
 And then go back also.
 Slowly increasing the incision.
 Sem, please, sem.
 Put this.
 Let’s move the sem posterior a little.
 You also.
 So you can see now there's some muscle change here.
-That should be Sartorius to start up immediately because it's extended, rotated spine.
+That should be Sartorius to start up immediately because it's externally rotated spine.
 Your tensor is going to be more on this side like this.
 So I will confirm this is Sartorius - TFL.
 Far from it.
 Okay, agree - that's your TFL.
 Sartorius is more in the front.
 Yeah, yeah.
 I just want to get little exposure here like this.
 So you can come this way and hold it like this.
 So I’m going to elevate a little bit of this stuff here.
 Okay.
 It will appear, once you - that's Sartorius on that side.
-Let’s deliver the external anesthesia before we go in there.
+Let’s elevate the external oblique fascia before we go in there.

 I’m happy with the exposure here, right?
+So far yeah.
 Let’s go to the TFL side now.
-Sartorius is in front of you, so I’ll start with this.
+Sartorius is in front of you.
+That's Satorius.
 Can you hold this retractor for a minute?
 Good, so we are opening from here now.
 So I can see the fibers of TFL here.
 I'm just pushing these fibers laterally.
 I want to be sure that I don't - this is the end over here.

 So we’ve exposed the Sartorius TFL interval, and we can see the rectus femoris into the depth of it.
 Our next step is to cut the iliac crest.
-Can you keep your finger on the crest?
+You want to keep your finger on the crest.
+Looking for the crest...
 So the crest has been cut little bit on the inside - that should not make any difference.
 So we are elevating the iliac crest.
-Might want to just spackle your index here.
+Might want to just spackle Ray-Tec here.
 The superior dissection will just keep on oozing on you otherwise.
-Normally, I’m able to just shove it in full, like this, here.
+Normally, I’m able to just shove it in full Ray-Tecs here.
 You can see how much it’s going in here.
 Let’s do the anterior dissection here now.
-This is the ASI here - we’re going to color this dot here.
-You are good - you're not going to the lateral decubitus nerve, which is more media here.
+Where are the ASI’s?
+This is the ASI here - we’re going to connect this dot here.
+You are good - you're not going to the lateral decubitus nerve, which is more medial.
 Can you hold hold this one for a minute?

 I’m usually not able to position it - that's the hardest part.
 Okay.

-Hard getting situated - the baby’s too small.
+Hard to get... the baby’s too small.
 I’m quite sure that it is here - let’s see if we can see it from this side.
 It's harder from outside to inside - inside to outside is the way to do it.
 I can take the suction in my hand for a minute.

-So, granted you can peek in, the right angle snappy is passing beneath the sciatic notch.
+So, granted you can peek in, the right angle snap is passing beneath the sciatic notch.
 You can see starting from the inside of the sciatic notch and coming of the outer ilium.
 Now we are going to do the osteotomy.
-Osteotomy is about a centimeter behind the ASI.
-Now the last part of the osteotomy I do with the video tree.
+Osteotomy is about a centimeter behind the ASIs.
+Now the last part of the osteotomy I do with the - intuitively.
 You are holding it, right?
-You can see that tostrature that needs to be released.
-There’s the periosteum.
+You can see that tough structure that needs to be released.
+There’s the deep periosteum.
 So I’m going to cut it out ultimately.
-But I don’t want it to come out - I want it to stay come out so everything should be cut here.
+But I don’t want it to come out - I want it to straight come out so everything should be cut there.

 He’s really moving now.
 Yes.
 There’s nothing that can hold this.
-I think the hole is too small - it's impossible to get a pin in there.
+I think the hole is so small - it's impossible to get a pin in there.
 Irrigation please.

 So for description, just try to cut this vine.
 Otherwise, it's hard to close.
 The first one goes around it, so can you go through the apophysis?
 Alright, the closure looks good.
 I wouldn’t do any nylon on that - it’s good.

-That’s the ASI - you can't go beyond that.
-Just go slow and study - I’m just afraid for the - can I get pull please?
-Nice.
+That’s the ASIs - you can't go beyond that.
+That's Satorius, right?
+Yeah.
+Just go slow and steady - I’m just afraid for the - can I get pull please?
 Get me a skin knife first - got to go a little posterior.
 You’re really close to the pouch - yeah.
 That’s - that might be sac.
 Yeah - that might be sac there.
 I will be able to dissect around it anyways.

 That should be fine, right?
 Now want to divide up here - expose the… I don’t think we should be going more than this, right?
 There’s little elevation here.
-Good - let’s go to the TFL now.
+That’s good.
+Let’s go to the TFL now.
 I might have taken on a little Sartorius there looks like, right?
 Yeah, looks like it.

-So let me make cut a little posterior here, or else we won’t be able to see anything.
-You can keep the bone ax away from it - I’m just going to use the frail.
-You don't go out there - you can't retract stuff.
-Frail back please.
+So let me make cut a little posterior here, otherwise we won’t be able to see anything.
+You can keep the bone wax away from it - I’m just going to use the Freer.
+You don't go out there - you really can't retract stuff.
+Freer back please.
 A little bit tight on this side, but I had anticipated that.
 Let’s see what we can do on this side here.
 Let’s see if we can get to it from this side.
 Just leave it like this here.
 This is not subperiosteal - it is not subperiosteal.
 Okay.
-See that’s a subperiosteal plane - one single misstep and it will cause bleed.
-The kid again is falling too much in the sublimation - that’s the problem.
+Start right there?
+See that’s a subperiosteal plane - one single misstep and it will cause bleeding.
+With kid again falling too much in the supination - that’s the problem.
 You want to hold the pelvis - that is the right thing you are doing, holding the pelvis.
 What happened to the sciatic notch here all the way.
 Good ahead.
 So you can hold this one here.
 Come alongside now - I need a right angle snap.
 I’ll hold this one - you can hold the pelvis for a minute.
-I’ll go out on this side yet - we got there - no I didn’t.
+I have not gone on this side yet - we got there - no I didn’t.
 Okay got this like this - keep the leg like this down.

 So what’s happening is some of this periosteum is still hinged to here, but there’s no subperiosteal dissection.
 This the outer table - see here?
 If you take this thing down, that will help.
-But this tissue was blocking this.
+But this tissue was blocking us.
 Okay.
 I should be able to see here now - so might help if you just pull back a little bit.
 Can I get another right angle snap please?
-I think we are there - it’s just we are following to the crest here.
+I think we are there - it’s just... we are falling into the crest here.
 That’s it - that’s the sciatic notch.
 We should start to see a little bit better now.
 Stop here - you - you are there.
-Pull back a little bit.
+So pull back a little bit.
 Turn towards me - no the other way around.
 Yeah - now - it just sticks into the soft tissues.
 We don’t - don’t want the osteotomy to be too much in the front though.
 Then we can get our exposure though, right?
-Yeah - we’re fine.
-Yeah, that’s too far.
+How many excuses...
+Yeah - you’re fine.
+Yeah, that’s the part.
 He’s in there now.
 Just hold it.
 That’s good - that’s hinged - that’s hinged.

 We can just start the osteotomy - I can see here.
 Yeah, there I am.
 Where?
 Just touching your tip.
 I don’t know - I don’t see you.
 Hold this there for a minute - don’t push it - come back to me.
-Now you can come out of there.
+Now you can come out with the Freer.
 Just the tip of the periosteum not allowing you to move.

 Pick up.
-That’s a stratum fragment - let me hold it.
+You are... that fragment - let me hold it.
 Yep.
-Don’t take too much of it - just a part.
+Don’t take too much of it - just a fair part.
 I’m going to take a little more from here - this part.
 More?
 You can close it.